How To Roll Out Tortillas?

 Here are some time-saving hacks to make the most out of your tortilla press:

-See also How To Make Elephant Ears With Tortillas?
+See also Where To Buy Plantain Tortillas?

 1. Choosing the Right Tortilla Press